daniyal-fahim/Compilor-Construction-Project/docs/reflection.md

 Python proved to be an excellent language for prototyping a compiler due to its string handling capabilities and ease of defining data structures (AST nodes).
 However, for a production compiler, a statically typed language might offer better performance and safety.

 ## Conclusion
 This project successfully demonstrated the creation of a domain-specific language from scratch, covering all major phases of compilation.
-The resulting `LogicEval` compiler is a functional tool for boolean logic analysis.
+The resulting `LogicHorizon` compiler is a functional tool for boolean logic analysis.